-In the FN16 block, program the format file and the log file with their respective file type extensions
+In the $\ensuremath{\text{FN16}}$ block, program the format file and the log file with their respective file type extensions fn16DefaultPath and fn16DefaultPathSim (Program Test).

 If you enter only the file name for the path of the log file, the TNC saves the log file in the directory in which the NC program with the FN16 function is located.